‘Bold And The Beautiful’ Casting News For The Week Of April 22: Phoebe’s Nanny Returns

 Robert Michael Lee plays the role of a jeweler.

-Bill Spencer (Don Diamont) wants to reunite his family and makes an offer to Katie Logan (Heather Tom), per The TV Watercooler.
-It seems as if Bill may propose to Katie and ask her if they can be a family with Will (Finnegan George) again.
+Bill Spencer (Don Diamont) wants to reunite his family, and makes an offer to Katie Logan (Heather Tom), per The TV Watercooler.
+It seems as if Bill may propose to Katie, asking her if they can be a family with Will (Finnegan George) again.
 It appears as if the jeweler may be on hand to provide Katie with her dream ring.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.